adamscavette/adamscavette/README.md

 Hi, I’m <a href="https://www.richmondfed.org/region_communities/people/scavette">Adam Scavette</a>.
-I'm a regional economist at the Baltimore branch of the Federal Reserve Bank of Richmond.
+I'm an economic advisor at the Federal Reserve Bank of Philadelphia.
 My research interests include urban and regional economics, labor economics, and place-based policies.

 <!---
 adamscavette/adamscavette is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.